-Significant contingent liabilities and unrecognized commitments of the Group as of the end of the reporting period, excluding those disclosed in other notes, were as follows:
+Significant contingent liabilities and unrecognized commitments of the Group as of the end of the reporting period, excluding those disclosed in other notes, were as follows :

-- (a) As of December 31, 2021, TA YA had outstanding usance letters of credit amounting to approximately \$5,943 thousand (JPY\$24,763 thousand). - (b) TA YA pledged guarantee deposits amounting to \$386,906 thousand due to the wire and cable installation project. - (c) The balance of deposit guarantee notes due to taking out bank loans, issuing letter of credit guarantee, endorsement guarantee, and commercial paper was \$4,151,982 thousand. - (d) TA YA and CUPRIME MATERIAL entered into contracts of copper procurement with 42,000 ton. - (e) TA YA, CUPRIME MATERIAL, HENG YA ELECTRIC (DONGGUAN), HENG YA ELECTRIC (KUNSHAN) and TAYA ZHANGZHOU entered into contracts of machinery, equipment and construction in progress procurement with the amount of \$259,679 thousand.
-As of December 31, 2021, \$98,343 thousand had not been paid. - (f) TA HO engaged into a contract of wire and cable installation project.
-As of December 31, 2021, the portion of the contract not yet recognized was \$54,885 thousand. - (g) JHIH-GUANG, SIN JHONG, BOSI, TA YA GREEN, BRAVO and TOUCH signed contracts with HENGS TECHNOLOGY CO., LTD. for solar system development services and project construction.
-As of December 31, 2021, the portion of the contracts not yet recognized was \$3,153,626 thousand. - (h) TA HO ENGINEERING, CO., LTD. With FURUKAWA ELECTRIC CO., LTD. signed a long-term technical consultant contract, promising to pay USD 7 thousand per month, and the total amount to be paid in the next year is USD 84 thousand. - (i) TA YA signed contracts with the relevant firms for the booster station of solar power generation system and power grid project.
-As of December 31, 2021, the portion of the contracts not yet recognized was \$370,414 thousand. - (j) The former employee filed a civil lawsuit against CUGREEN METAL TECH CO., LTD. for payment of remuneration, which is currently being heard by the Supreme Court.
-The operations of the Group will not be materially affected by this case.
+- (a) As of December 31, 2022, TA YA had outstanding usance letters of credit amounting to approximately \$35,320 thousand (JPY\$151,980 thousand). - (b) TA YA pledged guarantee deposits amounting to \$1,009,164 thousand due to the wire and cable installation project. - (c) The balance of deposit guarantee notes due to taking out bank loans, issuing letter of credit guarantee, endorsement guarantee, and commercial paper was \$4,806,632 thousand. - (d) TA YA, HENG YA ELECTRIC (DONGGUAN), TAYA ZHANGZHOU, and CUPRIME MATERIAL entered into contracts of copper procurement with 40,430 ton. - (e) TA YA, CUPRIME MATERIAL, HENG YA ELECTRIC (DONGGUAN), HENG YA ELECTRIC (KUNSHAN) and TAYA ZHANGZHOU entered into contracts of machinery, equipment and construction in progress procurement with the amount of \$315,540 thousand.
+As of December 31, 2022, \$129,513 thousand had not been paid. - (f) TA HO engaged into a contract of wire and cable installation project.
+As of December 31, 2022, the portion of the contract not yet recognized was \$327,621 thousand.

-(k) FU CHERNG INDUSTRIAL CO., LTD. filed a civil lawsuit against CUGREEN METAL TECH operations of the Group will not be materially affected by this case.
+- (g) JHIH-GUANG, SIN JHONG, BOSI, TA YA GREEN, BRAVO and TOUCH signed contracts with HENGS TECHNOLOGY CO., LTD. for solar system development services and project construction.
+As of December 31, 2022, the portion of the contracts not yet recognized was \$1,235,575 thousand. - (h) TA HO ENGINEERING, CO., LTD. With FURUKAWA ELECTRIC CO., LTD. signed a longterm technical consultant contract, promising to pay USD 7 thousand per month, and the total amount to be paid in the next year is USD 84 thousand. - (i) TA YA signed contracts with the relevant firms for the booster station of solar power generation system and power grid project.
+As of December 31, 2022, the portion of the contracts not yet recognized was \$53,103 thousand. - (j) The former employee filed a civil lawsuit against CUGREEN METAL TECH CO., LTD. for payment of remuneration, which has been remanded by the Supreme Court and the first instance is currently being heard.
+The operations of the Group will not be materially affected by this case. - (k) FU CHERNG INDUSTRIAL CO., LTD. filed a civil lawsuit against CUGREEN METAL TECH CO., LTD. for damage compensation, which is currently being heard by the District Court.
+The operations of the Group will not be materially affected by this case. - The company's lawsuit filed by the land owner for demolition and land return due to the occupation of adjacent land found in the factory boundary verification is now being heard by the local court.
+The operations of the Company will not be materially affected by this case.